openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 GOOD: strncat(buffer,charptr,sizeof(buffer)-strlen(buffer)-1)

-â€
+”

 Ok, so the error is very helpful with even telling us what is a bad use of strncat and
         what a good use of it would look like.
-For completeness, letâ€™s see what the compiler itself reports on this error:
+For completeness, let’s see what the compiler itself reports on this error:

-â€œ
+“

-In function â€˜strncatâ€™,
+In function ‘strncat’,

-inlined from â€˜gtkui_icmp_redirâ€™ at ec_gtk_mitm.c:173:14:
+inlined from ‘gtkui_icmp_redir’ at ec_gtk_mitm.c:173:14:

 /usr/include/bits/string3.h:152:3: warning: call to __builtin___strncat_chk might
           overflow destination buffer [enabled by default]

-â€
+”

-Letâ€™s see what **
+Let’s see what **
         [man 3 strncat](http://linux.die.net/man/3/strncat)
       ** tells us about the usage of strncat.

-â€œ
+“

 **Synopsis**